haochencoding/BangleApps/apps/ladybug/README.md

 ### Clockinfo
 The app also includes a Clockinfo module that allows you to control the recording status.
 This means you can use it in combination with any clock app that supports the Clockinfo module.

 For example, you can use this app with the Pebble++ clock to control data collection directly (see below).
+To do so, you will need to install Pebble++ clock via this [link](https://banglejs.com/apps/?id=pebblepp).

 ![laydbug-clockinfo module screenshot: recording status](screenshot-clkinfo-record.png)